avatar46/ID2223_lab2/README.md

 ### Data-centric Approach
 * For this approach, we can add new data sources to train a better model.
 We can add other public Swedish audio dataset such as [NST Swedish ASR Database](https://www.nb.no/sprakbanken/en/resource-catalogue/oai-nb-no-sbr-56/) and [Spoken Corpora](https://www.clarin.eu/resource-families/spoken-corpora).
+* We can also do some sort of data augmentation on the audios, by adding some noise for example.